maarten-pennings/Lego-Mindstorms/ms4/faq.md

 When we hook up the color matrix the test mode sort of works as for a motor: when we change the "speed" with the left and right button, the matrix changes color (all 9 LEDs in one go).

-I did not yet succeed in controlling it from _plain_ Word Blocks, but I do have a Python solution (see other question and answer below).
+I did not yet succeed in controlling it from _plain_ WordBlocks.
+I do have a Python solution (see other question and answer below).
+And there is a WordBlocks solution if you are willing to use the Debug blocks you get in the Debug mode (see other question).

 # Can I use the 3x3 LED color matrix with Robot Inventor Debug mode?

-After study in Python (see question below), I learned how to control the matrix.
+After a study in Python (see question below), I learned how to control the matrix.

-Mode 0 uses the matrix as a "battery level", will not use that here.
+Mode 0 uses the matrix as a "battery level indicator", will not use that here.
 Mode 1 switches the whole matrix to one uniform color at one high brightness level.
 Mode 2 allows individual LEDs in the matrix to be controlled qua color and brightness.
-That does not work, but see below.
+That does sort-of work.
 Mode 3 configures transitions between matrix mode switches.

-The LED matrix does (not yet) have WordBlock, but the Debug mode offers WordBlocks that we can use.
+The LED matrix does (not yet) have a WordBlock, but the Debug mode offers WordBlocks that we can use.

  - Enable the Debug mode (see a question above).
  - Start a new WordBlocks project
- - Press the "Show block extensions" on the left bottom
+ - Press the "Show block extensions" on the left bottom.
  - At the bottom of the extensions press the "debug" button.
    This adds a dark blue group of debug extensions.
- - Now enter below program
+ - Now enter below program.

 ![Debug mode](images/Matrix-Debug-WordBlocks.png)